DataBiosphere/tanagra/docs/INDEXING.md

 **Generating the index tables is part of the deployment process**; It is not managed by the service.
 There is a basic command line interface to run the indexing jobs.
 Currently, this CLI just uses Gradle's application plugin, so the commands are actually Gradle commands.

-(TODO: Improve this UX e.g. package a proper CLI, add service endpoints for kicking off and monitoring these jobs, etc.).

 ## Underlay Config Files
 There should be a separate config for each set of source data.
 The underlay configs are static resources (defined at